42northgroup/42Viral/README.md

 this is a case of dropping sudo in favor using a root shell.
 For non-Debian derivatives you would replace apt-get accordingly.
 For Red Hat derivatives apt-get would likely be replaced with yum.

+From a command line, navigate to your app directory and gain root access.
+(Required for setup as the script needs to access chown).
+You'll provide 2 arguments the user name that apache runs as (probably www-data) and the group that will have write access to the app directory (this is probably your username).

+    sudo ./setup.sh www-data jasonsnider

+Next you'll want to open app/Config/app.php and add your database configuration.

+    Configure::write('DataSource', array(
+        'default' => array(
+            'datasource' => 'Database/Mysql',
+            'persistent' => false,
+            'host' => 'localhost',
+            'login' => 'root',
+            'password' => 'password',
+            'database' => 'app_default',
+            'prefix' => '',
+        ),
+        'test' => array(
+            'datasource' => 'Database/Mysql',
+            'persistent' => false,
+            'host' => 'localhost',
+            'login' => 'root',
+            'password' => 'password',
+            'database' => 'app_default',
+            'prefix' => '',
+        )
+    ));

+Now we will want to build out database.
+Navigate to app/Console and run the schema command, but first make sure the Cake console is writable.

+    sudo chmod +x cake
+    sudo ./cake schema create

+If you want to turn debugging off (A must production) navigate to app/Config/core.php and set debugging to 0

+    Configure::write('debug', 0);

+### Debugging and testing

+#### Installing PHPUnit

+    sudo apt-get install php-pear
+    sudo pear channel-discover pear.phpunit.de
+    sudo pear channel-discover components.ez.no
+    sudo pear channel-discover pear.symfony-project.com
+    sudo pear install phpunit/PHPUnit
+    sudo apt-get install phpunit

+There seems to be a version bug in in Ubuntu 11.04, running this will force a new version pear and fix the issue.

+    sudo pear upgrade pear
+    sudo pear install -a phpunit/PHPUnit

+#### Installing x-debug

+    sudo apt-get install php5-xdebug

+    sudo vim /etc/php5/apache2/conf.d/xdebug.ini

+    ; configuration for php xdebug module
+    zend_extension="/usr/lib/php5/20090626/xdebug.so"
+    xdebug.remote_enable=1
+    xdebug.remote_handler=dbgp
+    xdebug.remote_mode=req
+    xdebug.remote_host=127.0.0.1
+    xdebug.remote_port=9000

+    sudo /etc/init.d/apache2 restart

+## Legacy Install - Deprecated but still good to know

 ### Writable Paths

 The following paths must be writable by the server.